Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Crowds and Prices

-This is the practical advantage: monsoon is Udaipur's off-season.
+Here's the practical advantage: monsoon is Udaipur's off-season.

 Hotel rates drop 30-50%.
 The luxury heritage hotels — Taj Lake Palace, Oberoi Udaivilas, Leela Palace — offer monsoon packages at rates that would be laughable during peak season.
-A room that costs 35,000 INR/night in January might be 15,000-20,000 INR in August.
+A room that costs 35,000 INR/night in January might run 15,000-20,000 INR in August.

 What to Do Between Downpours